ColeBennett/binance-auto-blacklist/README.md

 * interval = 30 (interval in minutes to check for new Binance listings)

 ## Usage
-Place ProfitTrailer-blacklist.jar into your ProfitTrailer folder.
+Place ProfitTrailer-blacklist.jar into your ProfitTrailer or ProfitFeeder folder.

-Change directory to your ProfitTrailer/Feeder folder and run the jar file: java -jar ProfitTrailer-blacklist.jar
+Change directory to your ProfitTrailer or ProfitFeeder folder and run the jar file: java -jar ProfitTrailer-blacklist.jar

 ## If you found this tool useful